A BMI calculator is a good starting point when it comes to assessing weight-related health risk, and whether you might benefit from losing weight.

 According to the NHS, if your waist is 94cm (37in) or more for men, or 80cm (31.5in) or more for women this is considered an increased health risk.
 This is regardless of your height or BMI.
 You are at very high risk if your waist is 102cm (40in) or more for men, or 88cm (34in) or more for women.
 2

-If you think you may need to lose weight, check out this collection of science-backed weight loss tips and find out how you’ll lose weight on WW Freestyle.
-Then scroll down for more weight loss motivation!
+If you think you may need to lose weight, check out this collection of science-backed weight loss tips and find out how you’ll lose weight with WW.
+Then, scroll down for more weight loss motivation!